 Use It In A Sentence (Examples)

+Most writers understand basic concepts like, what is vocabulary?
+But grammar rules still cause issues for new writers.
 If these grammar rules are not making sense, review these samples to get clarity.

 - I’m looking for a new job, as well as a new place to live.